nrwl/nx/docs/shared/tutorials/react-monorepo.md

 ✔ Which bundler would you like to use? · vite
 ✔ Test runner to use for end to end (E2E) tests · cypress ✔ Default stylesheet format · css
-✔ Do you want Nx Cloud to make your CI fast? · Yes
+✔ Which CI provider would you like to use? · GitHub Actions
 ```

 Let's name the initial application `react-store`.
 In this tutorial we're going to use `vite` as a bundler, `cypress` for e2e tests and `css` for styling.
+We'll talk more about how Nx integrates with GitHub Actions later in the tutorial.
 The above command generates the following structure:

 ```
 └─ react-monorepo